Connor-McCartney/Connor-McCartney.github.io/_pages/misc/Memory.md

 # stack size on linux

-you can use `ulimit -a`, the default stack size is 8 MiB.
+You can check with `ulimit -a`, the default stack size is 8 MiB.

 ---